maykinmedia/commonground-ansible/README.md

 # Commonground collection for Ansible

-Tools to deploy Django apps & related Common Ground components with Ansible.
+Tools to deploy web-apps & related Common Ground components with Ansible.

 ## Docker-on-a-VM approach

-Some of the roles in this collection contribute to installing a Django app with Docker on a VM and exposing it to the outside world.
+Some of the roles in this collection contribute to installing a web-app with Docker on a VM and exposing it to the outside world.

 The relevant roles for this are:

-* `django_app_docker`: run the backend container(s), including Redis cache, Celery workers, Celery beat...
+* `django_app_docker`: role focusing on Django web-apps conforming to [default-project](https://bitbucket.org/maykinmedia/default-project).
+It runs the backend container(s), including Redis cache, Celery workers, Celery beat...

   This will bind the container ports to the host system, ready for a reverse proxy.

+* `app_docker`: role for running a generic app with Docker.

 * `django_app_nginx`: provides the template for the NGINX reverse proxy.
 The template is inspired on maykin-deployment, and variables from `django_app_docker` are re-used